Man charged with murder in connection with death of 16-year-old Andy Wood

 The community has paid tribute following the tragic incident, with the teen described as "kind" and "loving" by his family.

-His former school in Coggeshall Honywood School said Andy was a “beacon of positivity who radiated kindness”.
+His former school - Honywood, in Coggeshall - said Andy was a “beacon of positivity who radiated kindness”.

 Following the incident, investigating officers have now charged an 18-year-old man in connection with Andy’s death.

-Elijah Clark, of Gloucester Avenue, Chelmsford has been charged with murder, ABH, and possession of a pointed article.
+Elijah Clark, of Gloucester Avenue, Chelmsford, is charged with murder, ABH, and possession of a pointed article.

-Officers also arrested a 17 year old boy yesterday afternoon on suspicion of assisting an offender in connection with this investigation.
+Officers also arrested a 17-year-old youth yesterday afternoon on suspicion of assisting an offender in connection with the investigation.
 He remains in custody.

 Comments: Our rules